-- c) The radio shall be able to operate simultaneously with other equipment at 10 kHz spacing below 50 MHz and 20 kHz spacing above 50 MHz. - d) Any transmission of information from the model aircraft to the competitor is prohibited, with the exception of signal strength and voltage of the receiver battery.
-Any use of telecommunication devices (including transceivers and telephones) in the field to communicate with competitors, their helpers or team managers while doing the competition task is not allowed. - e) The competitor may use a maximum of three (3) model aircraft in the contest.
+- e) The competitor may use a maximum of three (3) model aircraft in the contest.
 All exchangeable parts (wing, fuselage, tail planes) must be marked uniquely and in a way that does not allow replication of this mark on additional parts. - f) The competitor may combine the parts of the model aircraft during the contest; provided the resulting model aircraft used for flight conforms to the rules and that the parts have been checked before the start of the contest.
-See also 5.3.2.1. - g) For the sake of randomness of the starting order among the successive rounds, each competitor must enter three (3) different frequencies.
-The competitor can be called to use any of these frequencies during the contest, so long as the call is made at least 1/2 hour prior to the beginning of a round and in written form to the affected team manager.
+See also 5.3.2.1. - g) The use of turbulators to influence the air flow at the wings is forbidden.